SpikeInterface/spikeinterface/doc/module_sorting_components.rst

 Different methods are available with the :code:`method` argument:

 * 'by_channel' (default): peaks are detected separately for each channel
-* 'locally_exclusive': peaks on neighboring channels within a certain radius are excluded (not counted multiple times)
+* 'locally_exclusive' (requires :code:`numba`): peaks on neighboring channels within a certain radius are excluded (not counted multiple times)

-For the two methods, there are different engines, with slight different implementations:

-* 'by_channel' engines:
-  * 'numpy' (default): numpy implementation that uses masks for time deduplication
-  * 'torch': pytorch implementation (GPU-compatible) that uses max pooling for time deduplication
+* 'by_channel_torch' (requires :code:`torch`): pytorch implementation (GPU-compatible) that uses max pooling for time deduplication
-* 'locally_exclusive' engines:
-  * 'numba' (default - requires :code:`numba`): numba implementation that uses spatio-temporal masks for space deduplication ()
-  * 'torch' (requires :code:`torch`): pytorch implementation (GPU-compatible) that uses max pooling for space-time deduplication
+* 'locally_exclusive_torch' (requires :code:`torch`): pytorch implementation (GPU-compatible) that uses max pooling for space-time deduplication

-**NOTE**: the different engines give slight different results due to the different implementation.
+**NOTE**: the torch implementations give slight different results due to the different implementation.

 Peak detection, as many sorting components, can be run in parallel.